pgrwe/opengl-round2/README.md

 ```bash
 make
 ```
-Tested on Windows 11 and Arch Linux
+Tested on Arch Linux, Windows 11, and macOS